HOW TO LICENSE YOUR MUSIC PREMIUM: LICENSE YOUR MUSIC IN TV, FILMS, ADS & MORE! RESOURCES FOR SONGWRITERS AND COMPOSERS.

 Audio Network

-About: Simply put, we're here to help bring our clients' stories to life.
+Simply put, we're here to help bring our clients' stories to life.
 From Hollywood to YouTube and Coca Cola to Vice, we've helped tell some of the world's most iconic stories.

 We offer a huge amount of choice - from 1,000+ artists, composers and producers and 250,000+ wholly owned tracks.
 Whether our clients are searching for an orchestral score performed by London's best session musicians or Scandi-pop and hip hop, we span every genre imaginable in our constantly expanding collection.